2020 — Montréal, Canada • September 13 to 16

 Scientific topics Covered: Safety Pharmacology Across the Globe, Translational Cardiovascular Safety Pharmacology, Receptor Pharmacology, Advances in Technologies: In Vitro and In Silico Models, Practical Pharmacology, Personalized Medicine, Translational CNS and Respiratory Safety Pharmacology, State-of-the-Art Technologies and Methods, Translational Biomarkers: Bridging the Gap, Paediatric & Fetal Clinical Pharmacology, Regulatory Session, as well as SPS Oral Communications (from posters) and CSPT Trainee Presentations (from posters).

-Save the Date for the Safety Pharmacology Society Bay Area Regional Meeting, which will be held at the Genentech facility in South San Francisco, CA on November 8, 2019.
-Registration is free for Students and Postdocs; registration for all others is $75.
-Included with the registration fee are coffee breaks/snacks, lunch, and an evening reception (serving Hors D’ Oeuvres & Alcohol).
+Save the Date for the Safety Pharmacology Society Northeast Regional Meeting, which will be held at Merck Research Laboratories in Boston, MA on May 19, 2020.
+Registration is free for Students and Postdocs; registration for SPS members is $50; Nonmembers fee is $75.
+Included with the registration fee are continental breakfast, coffee breaks/snacks, lunch, and an evening reception (serving Hors D’ Oeuvres & Alcohol).

 Past Regional Meetings

 To view information from previous regional meetings, please click here.